Ashlalala/aajonusnet/md/QNA/Q&A Of May 29, 2011.md

 G: All of them.

-G:How much terramin clay is – it’s terramin clay I take it?
+G: How much terramin clay is – it’s terramin clay I take it?
 Put it in the water?

 A: Yeah, I put about two tbsp.